-Leave of Absence or Withdrawal
+Leave or Withdrawal

-Policy 1239 Leave of Absence and Withdrawal describes the processes for taking an approved leave of absence and for permanent withdrawal from the university.
-When a student wishes to take a leave of absence or to withdraw from UWS, it is the student's responsibility to complete the appropriate form(s) and obtain the necessary clearances within a timely manner.
-A student who stops attending during a term and does not submit the appropriate documentation to process a leave of absence or withdrawal within five days from the last date of attendance will be administratively withdrawn and any unearned financial aid will be returned.
+Policy 1239 - Continuous Enrollment, Approved Leave, Involuntary Leave, Withdrawal, Dismissal and Expulsion describes the processes for taking an approved leave and for permanent withdrawal from the university.
+When a student wishes to take a leave or to withdraw from UWS, it is the student's responsibility to request the leave through the Leave Inquiry page.
+A student who stops attending during a term and does not submit the appropriate documentation to process a leave or withdrawal within five days from the last date of attendance will be administratively withdrawn and any unearned financial aid will be returned directly to the appropriate loan servicer.
+Loan servicer information can be found at studentaid.gov.
 Pursuant to Policy 3025 Student Financial Responsibility and Policy 3021 Tuition and Fee Refunds, students are responsible for financial obligations to the university resulting from the return of financial aid funds.